Doctoral

 Timeline

-The usual timeline for doctoral students' progress in the SPR program is laid out in the table below.
+The usual timeline for doctoral students' progress in the Track 4 or SPR program is laid out in the table below.
 To proceed beyond the 6th year in a PM-PhD and beyond the 7th year in a PB-PhD, a program extension is required.
 MA students have three years before a program extension is required.
 Further program extensions are required for each subsequent year.
 After these degree completion deadlines pass, continuing registration fees (i.e. post-coursework registration fees) increase significantly.

 Degree Requirement PB-PhD PM-PhD